Miguel-Oliveiraa/dev-finance-website/README.md

   <img alt="dev.finances" src="./github/devfinancesPrtSc.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was built with:

 - HTML
 - CSS
 - JavaScript

-## 💻 Projeto
+## 💻 Project

 O dev.finances é uma aplicação de controle financeiro, onde é possível cadastrar e excluir transações e ver o saldo de entrada e saída 💰

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/file/7Vu9DzUaCZIV4nibzkjgB4/dev.finance%24-Maratona-Discover). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can see this project layout with [this link](https://www.figma.com/file/7Vu9DzUaCZIV4nibzkjgB4/dev.finance%24-Maratona-Discover).
+A [Figma](https://figma.com) account is required to acess.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.